What Is A Fixed-Rate Mortgage, And How Does It Work?

 Pros And Cons Of A Fixed-Rate Mortgage

-- You can pay extra on your payment to pay down the principal, paying off the mortgage quicker and saving on interest.
+- You can pay extra on your payment to pay down the principal, pay off the mortgage quicker and save on interest.

-- If you’re planning on selling or refinancing within 5 years, an adjustable rate mortgage may be a better option.
+- If you’re planning on selling or refinancing within 5 years, an adjustable-rate mortgage may be better.